Alinco’s core business is the development, manufacture, sale, and rental of scaffolding equipment

 The company expects sales of aluminum ladders and stepladders in the Home Equipment segment to follow a recovery trajectory as corporate capital investment recovers.
 In the Home Equipment segment, the company says it will expand sales channels and supply new products in response to the expansion of e-commerce.

 As with construction materials, the company plans to revise the prices of its aluminum ladders and stepladders to cushion the impact of rising raw material (mainly aluminum) prices.
-It plans to revise prices of professional-use aluminum ladders and stepladders sold via hardware wholesalers when it releases its updated catalog around August.
-For home-use ladders and stepladders sold in DIY stores, the company expects price changes to take effect in September or later.
+It plans to raise prices of professional-use aluminum ladders and stepladders sold via hardware wholesalers by 10%, and home-use ladders and stepladders sold in DIY stores by 7%.

 Similar to steel, aluminum prices also rose at a faster pace than the company initially anticipated.
 At the beginning of FY03/22, it had expected raw material prices to increase by about 10% for the full year.